- Fiber is not digested by the enzymes of the upper digestive tract

 - Progressively replace refined grain products with ones that are richer in fiber (brown or whole wheat bread, whole grain pasta, brown rice, breakfast cereals rich in fiber, etc.)

-- Eat vegetables with the highest fiber content more often: salsify, peas, artichokes, parsnips, cabbage, Jerusalem artichokes, spinach, etc.
+- Eat vegetables with the highest fiber content regularly: salsify, peas, artichokes, parsnips, cabbage, Jerusalem artichokes, spinach, etc.

 - Add dried fruits to salads and meals or eat them as a snack.

-- Eat pulses (lentils, fava beans and other beans, etc.) once per week and add them to your meals.
+- Eat pulses (lentils, fava beans and other beans, etc.) at least once per week and add them to your meals.

 - Add fruits and/or vegetables to all of your meals: with yogurt or fromage blanc, in quiches, pizzas, pasta sauces, cakes, breakfast cereal, etc.